marinp1/toggl-2-toggl/README.md

 }
 ```

+## Development

+TODO

+## Deployment

+Continuous deployment is enabled on the `master` branch with a Github workflow, targeting production environment.

+Since workflow uses update stack template, an initial stack must be generated beforehand or Cloudformation creation fails.
+To do that, the following aws-cli command can be used:

+`aws cloudformation deploy --template-file ./.serverless/cloudformation-template-create-stack.json --stack-name toggl-sync-prod --capabilities CAPABILITY_NAMED_IAM CAPABILITY_IAM --profile {{profilename}}`

+Workflow also requires Github secrets `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in order to deploy Cloudformation stacks.

 ## Limitations

 - For safety, new source entries are skipped if target account already contains an entry with same start time and duration and it was not marked as a modified entry
 - Synchronisation interval cannot be changed
 - Having more than one active deployments can cause uninteded side-effects
 - Deletion and modification works only for tasks that were created with this tool

-## Development

-TODO

-## Deployment

-TODO
+- Initial Cloudformation stack must ne created manually
+- CI / CD environment is only enabled for prod.